cmlibs/zinc/docs/CMGUI_glyphs.rst

 -----------------------------

-Adjusting the glyph centre
+Adjusting the glyph offset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 All glyphs have a default origin; this is the point which is positioned at the chosen point within the graphical representation.
-This can be edited by entering values in the *centre* value box in the settings editor.
+This can be edited by entering values in the *offset* value box in the settings editor.
 This appears next to the glyph drop-down menu.

 By default, glyphs have a 0,0,0 coordinate point (origin) that is logically positioned according to the purpose of the glyph.
 For directional glyphs, the "long axis" is always the x axis.
 Spheres, cubes and cylinders have their origin positioned in the spatial centre of a bounding unit cube.
 Directional glyphs such as arrows have their origin at the base of the arrow, and axis glyphs have their origin at the intersection of the axes.